codaamok/Get-CMUnusedSources/README.md

 The script will attempt to continue and close normally.

-### Failed to create HTML report: "x"
+### Failed to create Excel report: "x"

 Occurs after main execution and just before closing.

-You have specified the switch to produce a HTML report and there was a problem doing so.
+You have specified the switch to produce a Excel report and there was a problem doing so.

 The script will attempt to continue and close normally.